johannschopplich/unlazy/docs/index.md

     details: Works with any framework or no framework at all.
 Ready for Vue, Solid, React and Nuxt.
     link: /integrations/
     linkText: Build your own integration
-  - title: SSR & Client-Side BlurHash Decoding
+  - title: SSR & Client-Side BlurHash & ThumbHash Decoding
     icon: <span class="i-carbon:matrix"></span>
-    details: Decodes BlurHash strings on the server or in the browser.
+    details: Decodes BlurHash and ThumbHash strings on the server or in the browser.
+No cumulative layout shifts.
-    link: /guide/blurhash/
+    link: /placeholders/
-    linkText: BlurHash guide
+    linkText: Placeholder image representations
   - title: BlurHash Aspect Ratio
     icon: <span class="i-carbon:fit-to-screen"></span>
     details: Calculates the best aspect ratio for the placeholder image.
-    link: /guide/blurhash/
+    link: /placeholders/blurhash/
     linkText: BlurHash guide
   - title: Auto-Sizing
     icon: <span class="i-carbon:fit-to-width"></span>